Anton Ažbe: Personality

 The Harem, the last known work by Ažbe.
-His opus magnum Odalisque has been lost (its existence attested by a single photograph made in 1902).
+His magnum opus Odalisque has been lost (its existence attested by a single photograph made in 1902).

 Modern understanding of Ažbe's personality is based on the interpretation of biased and conflicting statements made by his alumni.
 Ažbe never wrote for the public and never attempted to formulate his own teaching methods on paper.
 His letters to Alois were destroyed according to the family's will; the rest of his archive contained only business papers.
 The only evidence of Ažbe's own handwriting is limited to three postcards and a letter to Sternen.

 It is not known if Ažbe ever had a personal life; he himself mentioned that he was engaged twice, and both marriage attempts failed.
 There was some bond between him and Kathi Kobus, owner of the Simpli pub, but they both took the secret of this relationship to their graves.
 According to Sternen, he was consumed by a mysterious personality split that drove him into binge drinking and slovenly appearance.
 Likewise, Kandinsky wrote that Ažbe's apparently unremarkable life was itself a mystery.

 Physically, Ažbe was not a dwarf but still a man of a very short and irregular stature.
 Niko Zupanič described him as having unusually short and weak legs, with a twisted upper spine.
 His head combined a large cranium with a disproportionately narrow face.
 Igor Grabar noted that his wide forehead was covered with a web of red pulsing veins; the rest of the face was uniformly red, as if in a fever; at the age of 33 Ažbe seemed to be at least forty years old.
 He groomed his long chestnut moustache to the style of Wilhelm II.
 He always wore black, and of the best make; in winter his attire was complete with a tall oriental karakul hat.